Kellytom/FileNameTagging/Beginners luck.md

 ##Beginners luck

 If like me you are just beginning with Github, on windows, here is what I do.
+This is the bare minimum.

 (insert instructions on making a repo here... usually a new user is guided through this step)